Contact

 How do I take care of a newly planted tree?

 Water.
 Mulch.
 Love.
 You can find more specific instructions in the tree care guides we created!
-And remember: you want your mulch to be a donut, not a volcano.
+(And remember: you want your mulch to be in the shape of a donut, not a volcano!)

 A business is repaving its parking lot but they haven’t added or left room for trees, is this allowed?

 It depends.
 You can check-out the city’s different tree-related zoning codes and ordinances here, but if you see a large parking lot being repaved and no new trees going in, let us know ASAP so we can check-it out!
-In general, if you want to see more trees somewhere–or in general–contact your city representatives and let them know!
+If you want to see more trees planted and maintained in a particular area–or in the city in general–it’s always a good idea contact your city representatives and let them know!

 Can I prune trees on my own?